MARTIMM/gnome-source-skim-tool/doc/Gnome-hierarchy-tree.md

-# Administration of Gtk version 4 modules
+# Administration of Gtk version 4

 Class **Gnome::GObject::Object** is inheriting from class **Gnome::N::TopLevelClassSupport**